Emily Dickinson Lexicon

 Spirits; souls; incorporeal; ones without bodies.

-- Part; entity; segment; manifestation of existence; distinct but complementary component.
+- Part; entity; segment; manifestation of existence; distinct but complementary component of life.

 - Material frame; physical structure; external component of flesh and blood.